 The city responded in part based on the company having not participated in a cable auction, which Preferred claimed was discriminatory — a violation of the Fifth Amendment — and violated antitrust laws.
 A federal district court dismissed antitrust and First Amendment arguments, but the Ninth Circuit Court of Appeals, although rejecting antitrust claims, agreed that the company had raised a legitimate First Amendment issue.

-Court focuses on First Amendment interests of cable company
+Court focused on First Amendment interests of cable company

 Chief Justice William H. Rehnquist’s opinion for the Supreme Court focused similarly on the First Amendment issue, that is, that the city was obligated to allow the company to use its physical capacity to further speech.